sotoseattle/cf_data_structures/README.md

 end
 ```

-And my final version just goes bananas and metaprogramms just for the sake of it, without caring for clarity or consequences.
+And my final version just goes bananas and metaprogramms just for the sake of it.

 ```ruby
 class BinaryTree